-Students applying for transfer from another J.D. degree program to The Law Schools must submit the following for the initial preliminary application review:
+Students applying for transfer from another J.D. degree program to The Law Schools must submit the information below for the initial preliminary application review.
+The Law Schools consider transfer student applications for fall semester entry only.

 - 1. A Transfer Student application, including a personal statement and application fee; - 2.
-Official transcript from current law school; and - 3.
-Documentation from current law school stating the student is in good academic and financial standing.
+Official transcript from current law school; and - a.
+The applicant must provide official transcripts for all colleges and universities attended if accepted - 3.
+Documentation from their current law school stating the student is in good academic and financial standing. - 4.
+A transfer applicant from an unaccredited or a registered law school must complete the Application for Evaluation of Law Study Completed or Contemplated and submit the final report from the state bar with their application, in addition to the required transfer application and documentation.